 A few days to a week after a damaging storm, your plants will perk back up.
-Sometimes flowers are damaged and leaves slightly torn, but your plants will replace these injured areas much faster than seems possible if you leave them alone to do it.
+Sometimes flowers are damaged and leaves slightly torn, but your plants will replace these injured areas much faster than it seems possible if you leave them alone to do it.
 Don’t try to prop plants that are rain-flattened, since this can lead to additional damage.
-Let them be and watch them come back from their beating.
+Let them be, and watch them come back from their beating.

 Help for Rain Damaged Plants